-Currently the treatment is provided in Australia through two observational clinical trials, at St Vincent’s, Sydney and Austin Health, Melbourne (visit www.mstrials.org.au for more information) and by a small number of other centres on a case by case basis.
+Currently the treatment is provided in Australia through three observational clinical trials, at St Vincent’s, Sydney, Austin Health, Melbourne and The Alfred, Melbourne (visit www.mstrials.org.au for more information) and by a small number of other centres on a case by case basis.
 These centres have strict eligibility requirements that have been set by the hospital ethics committees and may only apply to limited numbers of patients with MS. It is for this reason patients need to be referred to these centres by a neurologist, who can provide a detailed clinical history and MRI findings.

 Who can perform AHSCT?